My Phone Number Shows up as "Spam Risk"

 • Inbound Routes (Phone Numbers)

 What is an Inbound Route?
 The Inbound section of the PBX is where phone numbers are entered and routed to specific features and extensions.
 This section can be found under the Call Routing tab.
-Adding a Group: Before adding a phone number, you can ...
+Adding a Group Before adding a phone number, you can add ...